Language selection

 On Earth, each time we move, gravity provides resistance to the muscles and bones of our body.
 It's like we're exercising without even realizing it!
 That way, our body stays strong enough to support our weight.

 In microgravity, however, bones and muscles no longer have to support the weight of astronauts' bodies.
-What's more, the cardiovascular system becomes lazy because the heart doesn't have to work as hard as it does on Earth to counteract gravity and pump blood up to the head.
+What's more, the cardiovascular system becomes lazy because the heart doesn't have to work as hard as it does on Earth to counteract gravity and pump blood around the body up to the head.

 If astronauts didn't exercise while they were in space, their bodies would experience major loss in:

-In other words, astronauts need to stay in shape in order to:
+In other words, astronauts need to exercise in order to:

 Side effects of weightlessness on the human body